-Thus, one of the key advantages for using the PLIP model over classical interactions such as the Buckingham potential is that, along with the quantitatively better results for bulk and surface properties, it also leads to qualitatively better outcome of freezing simulations.
+Thus, one of the key advantages for using the PLIP model over classical interaction is that, along with the quantitatively better results for bulk, surface, disordered and nanoparticle properties, it also leads to qualitatively better outcomes of freezing simulations.
 In addition, when comparing to DFT, the main advantage is the possibility for larger scale simulations.
-This is essential in studies of crystallization where freezing simulations have to cover more than a few nanoseconds because shorter ones result in amorphous structures.
-Furthermore, much larger unit cells allowed by our PLIP help avoiding any nonphysical behavior due to interactions between nucleation cores in neighbouring cells.
+This is crucial in studies of crystallization where freezing simulations have to cover more than a few nanoseconds because shorter ones result in amorphous structures.
+Furthermore, much larger unit cells allowed by our PLIP help avoiding any nonphysical behavior due to interactions between nucleation cores in neighboring cells.

-As to get an insight into the nucleation scenarios, three individual runs were performed using the same thermodynamic conditions and varying only the initial atom positions and velocities.
-We investigate in more detail the behavior of the number of atoms in the predominant WRZ and BCT environments which are measured using the path order parameter $S$.
-We observed two types of scenario regrouped in Fig.\,\ref{CaseA} and Fig.\,\ref{CaseB}.